KDLGates/realwines/README.md

 - **Wine Details**: Store and retrieve comprehensive information about each wine
 - **Search & Filter**: Find wines by various attributes (variety, region, vintage, etc.)
 - **Simple API**: RESTful endpoints for integration with other systems
-- **Admin Interface**: Basic web interface for cellar management

 ## Planned Extensions

-- **Approval System**: Process for approving new wines arriving in the cellar
 - **Vendor Management**: Track wine suppliers and their offerings
 - **Purchase Management**: Handle removal of wines when sold or consumed
-- **Waitlist Management**: Track interest in specific wines for reordering

 ## Tech Stack